Real museums are places where time is transformed into space. ~ Orhan Pamuk

 After seeing the exhibits in the display we went around the complex and headed to the curio shop, and then to the cafeteria.
 At the cafeteria, a film was showing on the TV screen on how the museum had turned into a dilapidated structure and was restored back to its present condition in 2007.
 The restoration began in 2003 and took four years to complete.

 We came to know that the BDL museum is managed by a public-private partnership, between the Municipal Corporation of Greater Mumbai, the Jamnalal Bajaj Foundation and the Indian National Trust for Art and Cultural Heritage (INTACH).
 It is an appreciable initiative of the Municipal Corporation to encourage people to visit the museum and know about the history and culture of the city.

 Outside the museum is the installation of the monolithic basalt elephant sculpture recovered from the sea, which originated from Elephanta Island (Gharapuri Island).
+The stone elephant was carved in the 6th century from a single piece of rock.
 On the other end of the sculpture is the entrance to the Mumbai Zoo.

 I sincerely suggest that every resident of Mumbai and visitors should add the BDL Museum in their To Visit list.
 You can visit their website (http://www.bdlmuseum.org/) and check out their events.
 I end this post with the quote:

 It’s not a museum.
 It’s not a place of artifacts.
 It is a place of ideas. ~ Jeanie Kahnke

 Hey!
 Say what you want to.
 Please Like, Share and/or drop in a Comment below! 🙂